23 Jan 2020

 - Make sure there is at least one vegan option, but ideally, provide a range of options for vegetarians and vegans.

 - Set a good example.
-If you bring in food for your team on a special occasion, or as an end of quarter reward, make sure you include vegetarian and vegan options.
+If you bring in food for you team on a special occasion, or as an end of quarter reward, make sure you include vegetarian and vegan options.

 - Watch out for bullying or harassment of your employees.
-Teasing of vegans in particular is common, but can cross the line and/or become offensive and abusive.
+Teasing of vegans in particular is common, but can cross the line and become offensive and abusive.

 - To ensure this is dealt with properly, highlight your company’s bullying and harassment policy and make sure it is regularly reviewed and updated.

-- Employees who have specific dietary requirements for religious reasons could claim against you if you fail to accommodate them, as this could be construed as religious discrimination.
+- Employees with specific dietary requirements for religious reasons could claim against you if you fail to accommodate them, claiming religious discrimination.